 After logging is complete, you can open MAT-files in MATLAB®, and use them for further analysis.
 Since the data points are stored in MAT files, you can directly open the files in MATLAB without converting them into any other format.

-1 and is incremented by one for every new file that is created in
+1and is incremented by one for every new file that is created in the same run.

 Suppose that the name of the model is

 sdcard_1_1.matfile and starts logging data in this file.
 After the logging in the first file is completed, Simulink creates

 sdcard_1_2.matfile and continues logging data in this file.
 Likewise, the logging continues in multiple MAT-files until the Simulation stop time is elapsed.
 If the same model is run again, the new files are named as

 sdcard_2_2.mat, and so on.

 The total file size exceeds the available SD card storage capacity.